SierraSergio/LandCoverClassificationDataAugmentation/README.md

 # Land Cover Classification Data Augmentation

 This project involves the augmentation and analysis of land cover classification data.
-It includes scripts for processing satellite images, visualizing changes in land cover over time, and evaluating model performance.
+It includes scripts for processing images, visualizing changes in land cover over time, and evaluating model performance.

 ## Project Overview